 Thinking we might be a good fit?

-If you’d like to schedule a complimentary 15-minute phone consultation, you can submit an inquiry using the contact form.
-This brief call is simply a chance for us to connect, talk about what you’re looking for, and explore whether my approach aligns with your needs.
-It is not a therapy session, but rather a supportive space to see if working together feels right.
+If you’re interested in exploring whether therapy may be a good fit, you’re welcome to request a complimentary 15-minute phone consultation using the contact form.
+This brief call is a supportive space for us to connect, talk about what you’re looking for, and see whether my approach feels aligned with your needs.
+It is not a therapy session, and no treatment takes place during this call.

 Important Privacy Notice